Gengsheng-Li/Classifiers-enhanced-by-pre-training/README.md

 ## Usage

+### Download the Trained Models from Huggingface

+From https://huggingface.co/RyukiRi/Classifiers-Enhanced-by-Pre-training, you can download the following pre-trained model weights for running the `test.py` or `run_test.slurm`:
+- `fine-tune-best.pth`: Best model weights after fine-tuning.
+- `linear-probe-best.pth`: Best model weights after the linear probe training.
+- `train-from-scratch-best.pth`: Best model weights trained from scratch.

+Please download these files and place them in the `results/` directory within the project folder.

 ### Training the Model
 Choose one of the following commands to train the model, depending on your needs: